If you are in a management position or aiming to get into one, you'll have heard about the 5 performance objectives.

 Whether you know it or not, you’ve probably worked in an organisation that used performance objectives in some way.

-So, suppose you’re still wondering what’s so great about the 5 performance objectives.
-In that case, it’s perhaps easier to understand them by considering what would happen if a company did not use any form of performance goal-setting.
-Without clear performance objectives, a company might exhibit some of the following bad characteristics:
+What would happen if a company did not use any form of performance goal-setting?
+Without clear performance objectives, a company might exhibit some of the following consequences:

 - Important operational decisions are made slowly.

-Tips for using the 5 performance objectives in your everyday life
+Tips for using the 5 performance objectives in your business operations

-Instead, performance objectives should be part of the everyday operations of a business.
+Instead, performance objectives should be part of everyday business.
 Executives, managers and all other staff should have at least a cursory knowledge of the goal-setting process so that they can find value in their work and contribute to the company’s overarching goals.

 Here are some of our favourite tips and tricks to apply performance objectives: